nathan-analytics/online-retail-analytics/README.md

 ### Online Retail Sales Analysis

+SQL + Power BI analysis of an e-commerce dataset (~540K transactions).

+Dashboard Preview

+<img width="1416" height="794" alt="executive_overview&#39;" src="https://github.com/user-attachments/assets/4e3fa5d0-d4c9-40ef-8fd3-a1f8d4e3130f" />

 ## Project Overview

 This project analyzes an online retail dataset using SQL and Power BI to identify sales trends, top-performing products, and high-value customers.
 The goal is to simulate a real-world analytics workflow from raw data ingestion through dashboard reporting.

-Dashboard Preview

-<img width="1416" height="794" alt="executive_overview&#39;" src="https://github.com/user-attachments/assets/4e3fa5d0-d4c9-40ef-8fd3-a1f8d4e3130f" />
+## Business Questions

+- Which countries generate the most revenue?
+- Which products drive the most sales?
+- What percentage of customers are repeat buyers?
+- How does revenue change over time?

 ## Tools Used